Posted on June 21, 2022 by Linda Milkes

 21 CFR § 202.1 Prescription-drug advertisements.

-(a) Advertisements for prescription drugs are strictly prohibited in all electronic and printed media, including but not limited to television, radio, telephone communication systems, websites, online video platforms, newspapers, magazines, and other public periodicals.
+(a) Advertisements for prescription drugs are strictly prohibited in all electronic and printed media, including but not limited to television, radio, telephone communication systems, websites, social media, online video platforms, newspapers, magazines, and other public periodicals.

 (b) Drug companies are only permitted to advertise drugs directly to healthcare professionals.